 - Get a taste of Lisbon's up-and-coming districts like Alfama and Bairro Alto

-- Learn about local gastronomy during two guided food tours (Lisbon & Porto)
+- Learn about local gastronomy during two guided food tours (Lisbon and Porto)

 - Relax on Nazaré beach and ride the funicular to a surf-themed museum